-Can you imagine being told that 12 hours of action-packed video games would be more effective than your school's new state-of-the-art (and highly demanding) reading program?
-And those well-worn flashcards?
+Can you imagine being told that 12 hours of action-packed video games would be more effective than your school's new state-of-the-art reading program?

 Going beyond traditional methods

 Of course, while your child might be excited to hear that they have a good reason for playing lots of video games, it's important to remember that these methods aren't for everyone.